kurtrm/kurt_data/README.md

 # kurt_data
-Repository to house Jupyter notebooks analyzing sources of data on Kurt Maurer.
+Repository to house scripts for personal data analysis.

+As of 10/19, I'm working on pulling Fitbit data through their provided API.